 Please visit our High School and Elementary School outreach pages for more information and to register.
 Teachers can receive updates on our classroom opportunities by signing up for our Educator Newsletter, external link.

-Science Literacy Week is a celebration of science in our society and a way to promote and enhance science literacy.
-SciXchange is takes part in Science Literacy Week each year with activities, workshops and lectures open to the Ryerson community and general public.
+- Science Literacy Week, external link (September) - Annually held the third week of September this week is a celebration of science in our society and a way to promote and enhance science literacy.
+SciXchange takes part each year with activities, workshops and lectures open to the Ryerson community and general public.

 - Soapbox Science, external link Toronto (September) - This international science outreach program was brought to Toronto by Ryerson University.
 We host this event each year at Word on the Street to promote female scientists, share cutting edge research with the public and support equity in science, technology, engineering and mathematics fields.